-Policy S14 Local Economic Facilities
+Policy S13 Local Economic Facilities

-Development which provides additional leisure / catering related employment (such as cafes and restaurants) will be supported in principle in appropriate locations such as the areas identified on Maps 12 and 13, and on sites with good accessibility and close to other existing local facilities, subject to policies in the development plan.
+Development which provides additional employment opportunities will be supported in principle in appropriate locations, and on sites with good accessibility and close to other existing local facilities, subject to other policies in the Neighbourhood Plan.

-Development which provides additional community services and space for social enterprises to thrive will also be supported in principle, subject to local planning policies.
+Development which provides additional community services and space for social enterprises and cooperatives to thrive will also be supported in principle, subject to local planning policies.